T. H. White: Influence

 Fantasy writer Michael Moorcock enjoyed White's The Once and Future King, and was especially influenced by the underpinnings of realism in his work.
 Moorcock eventually engaged in a "wonderful correspondence" with White, and later recalled that White gave him "some very good advice on how to write".

 J. K. Rowling has said that White's writing strongly influenced the Harry Potter books; several critics have compared Rowling's character Albus Dumbledore to White's absent-minded Merlyn, and Rowling herself has described White's Wart as "Harry's spiritual ancestor."
 Author Neil Gaiman was asked about the similarities between Harry Potter and Gaiman's character Timothy Hunter, and he stated that he did not think Rowling had based her character on Hunter.
 "I said to [the reporter] that I thought we were both just stealing from T. H. White: very straightforward."

 Gregory Maguire was influenced by "White's ability to be intellectually broadminded, to be comic, to be poetic, and to be fantastic" in the writing of his 1995 novel Wicked, and crime fiction writer Ed McBain also cited White as an influence.

 White features extensively in Helen Macdonald's H is for Hawk, winner of the 2014 Samuel Johnson Prize for non-fiction.
 One of the components of the book is a biographical account of White and also The Goshawk, an account of his own attempt to train a hawk.

+Adaptations

+White sold the film rights to The Sword in the Stone to Walt Disney in 1939.
+Disney would not release an adaptation, however, until 1963.

+In 1959, Alan Jay Lerner and Moss Hart decided to adapt the now-completed The Once and Future King as a stage musical.
+With music by Frederick Loewe, it premiered as Camelot in 1960.

+In 1966, The Master was adapted as a six-part serial for British television.
+It starred Olaf Pooley, Paul Guess and Adrienne Posta.

+His 1951 book, The Goshawk, was filmed as a television movie, directed by David Cobhamn, in 1968.

+The Master was again adapted, in 1978, as an episode of the Canadian television anthology series The Magic Lie.